A Place for Annie: Plot

 This inspires Linda to come to the conclusion that the reason she wanted Annie was so she could do at least one thing right and be a mother to her as she had fouled up her own life so many times.
 Days later, Susan calls Linda's mother to let her know of Linda's progress.
 This ends in failure as Linda's mother gives Susan the funeral home number.
 Linda then laments sadly on how she has tried to find some sort of forgiveness for all the bad choices she has made throughout her life and how she could not believe it when Susan told her that she was disowned by her parents and that they can live their lives without knowing their own daughter or even their own grandson while Susan herself is such a good person and mother.

 On the way to have a smoke, Linda collapses in the hallway and is immediately rushed to the hospital.
 On the way to the emergency room, Linda informs the doctors that she probably will not live through the ordeal and that when it is time for her to go let her go.
 Susan visits her and Linda vows to go to school and make something of herself like Susan did if she makes it but voices that she will not live to do so.
 Susan expresses hope that Linda does pull through as she has a lot to give.

 Next day at home, a doctor comes and informs Susan that Annie is no longer testing for the HIV antibodies.
 Apparently Annie only contracted the HIV antibodies from Linda when she was born but not the virus in and of itself.
-The doctors thought she had HIV due to her low T-cell count and her susceptibility to her infections.
+The doctors thought she had HIV due to her low T-cell count and her susceptibility to ear infections.
 The doctor explains that this means Annie will live a long, normal and healthy life.

 Susan then revisits Linda and tells her that Annie doesn't have HIV and is going to do all the things that any other child can.

 Sometime later, Linda recovers and returns to Susan's home where she is warmly welcomed.
 Linda checks on Annie, saying that she is going to have a great life.
 To everyone's surprise Linda prepares to leave for a hospice as she doesn't want Annie to see her die.
-With great reluctance Susan allows Linda to follow through on this idea as it is the right thing to do.
+With great reluctance, Susan allows Linda to follow through on this idea as it is the right thing to do.
 Linda gives Annie a letter to deliver to Susan and then departs.
 Susan reads Linda's letter: it is the maternity paper wavering all legal custody of Annie to Susan.

 Susan and Annie wave goodbye to Linda as she leaves for the hospice.

+Cast

+Production

+Filming took place in and around San Diego.